 This group of volunteers guides the on-going development of the park as a sculpture and botanical garden.
 They support the mission of the park, which is, "to inspire an appreciation of the arts and natural environment by showcasing high-quality outdoor sculpture and offering engaging programming in a unique Pacific Northwest setting."

-The Friends of Big Rock Garden Park usually meet the fourth Thursday of the month, January through October.
+The Friends of Big Rock Garden Park meet quarterly.
+Landscape and Art subcommittees meet more frequently.
 For more information, call the Parks & Recreation Main Office.

 For more information about this park and its events including the International Sculpture Exhibit, contact the Parks & Recreation Main Office.